Cryp7ic/study/python/learning/automate_the_boring_stuff/README.md

 * The name of the module
 * Optionally, more module names, as long as they are separated by commas

+**From import Statements**
+An alternative form of the import statement is composed of the from keyword, followed by the module name, the import keyword, and a star; for example, from random import *.

 #### Exit program
 `sys.exit()`